 that fits into one of your Apple II's peripheral slots and receives input via cable from a video source - camera, cassette recorder, camcorder, or laser-disc player.
 Special software accompanying the board scans the incoming video signal and converts it to digital data and then to an Apple II graphics format - in gray scale or color, depending on the abilities of the particular device you're using.
-Digitization programs also typically include modules for colorization of basic gray-scale images and image manipulation shrinking, enlarging, flipping, adjustment of brightness and contrast, and so on.
+Digitization programs also typically include modules for colorization of basic gray-scale images and image manipulation-shrinking, enlarging, flipping, adjustment of brightness and contrast, and so on.
 You can save the captured image to disk and then import it into a compatible painting or desktop-publishing program for further enhancement and printing.
-Examples of Apple II digitizers include ComputerEyes/2 and Color ComputerEyes for the GS from Digital Vision, and Visionary GS from New Concepts.
-Visionary is a "frame grabber" - it's fast and can digitize in "real time," letting you capture a mobile subject; ComputerEyes uses "slow scan" technology - your subject will have to remain stationary for 6 to 12 seconds.
+Examples of Apple II digitizers include ComputerEyes/2 and r off from ing it found and a card lead of the card lead for 6 to 12 seconds.
 (If you plan to digitize from videocassette tape, you'll need a recorder with an advanced freeze-frame or pause function.)